Study options

 Contemporary Design (CoDe) is one of the three majors of the Master’s Programme in Design, the others being Fashion, Clothing and Textile Design (FaCT) and Collaborative and Industrial Design (CoID).
 In addition, the Master’s Programme in Design collaborates closely with the Master’s programme in Creative Sustainability (CS) and International Design Business Management (IDBM).
 All are two-year programmes, whereby students graduate with a Master of Arts degree in Design.

 The Contemporary Design study option educates sensitive and visionary students who have the skills to propose radical solutions and responsible innovations for the future.
 The teaching methods place the most value on the creative process, without any predetermined outcome.
-We believe that the most radically creative solutions arise from freedom of expression.
-The result can be anything from pure art to a functional object.
+We believe that the most creative solutions arise from an in depth immersion in the chosen topic and freedom of expression in processes and outcomes.
+The result can be anything from a concept or material exploration to a functional object or an intervention.

-• Implement recent technologies and materials in their artistic and design practices
+• implement new technologies and materials in their artistic and design practices.

 Language of instruction